-If you were injured or lost a loved one in an accident, a Birmingham 18-wheeler accident attorney from Morris Bart may be able to help.
-You may be eligible to recuperate medical bills, lost wages, or funeral expenses.
-Learn more about your rights and what our law firm can do for you.
+If you were injured or lost a loved one in an accident in Alabama, a Birmingham 18-wheeler accident attorney from the Morris Bart law firm can help.
+You may be eligible to receive compensation to cover medical bills, lost wages, or funeral expenses.
+Learn more about your rights and what our law firm can do for you during a free case assessment with one of our attorneys.

 The Danger of 18-Wheeler Accidents